-From Jurassic Park to Gladiator – this year’s must-see films in concert6th June 2018
+From Jurassic Park to Gladiator – this year’s must-see films in concert

 For those unfamiliar with the concept, concert films are film screenings with live orchestral accompaniment.
 Though the popularity of concert film has rocketed in recent years, they are by no means a recent development.
 The earliest known concert film was Concert Magic which premiered at the Charlie Chaplin Studios in 1947.
 Featuring the renowned violinist Yehudi Menuhin, the concert comprised performances of big-name composers in classical music – Beethoven, Bach, and Paginini for example.